 Overall cybersecurity could actually be strengthened, too, if FireEye’s tactics, techniques, and behaviors are analyzed and incorporated into common defenses.
 The company immediately detected and responded to the hack, quickly publishing indicators of compromise (IOCs) and detection signatures that apply to the stolen tools, a move applauded by other security experts.

-Use this as an opportunity to analyze your own cybersecurity situation, identifying vulnerabilities, and addressing them before a compromise occurs.
+Use this as an opportunity to analyze your own cybersecurity situation, by identifying vulnerabilities and addressing them before a compromise occurs.
 The basics of cybersecurity hygiene apply even more today than they did yesterday:

 - Work with a trusted IT provider to manage security patch and software update rollouts